Setting your career goals main

 Setting your career goals

-Career planning is essential to achieving success in your chosen career.
-Whether you are aiming to be a bookkeeper in a small business or the finance director of a multi-national corporation, knowing in which direction you are headed and what is required will help you to achieve your goal.
+Career planning is essential to achieving satisfaction and success in your chosen career.
+Whether you are aiming to be a contracts administrator in a small construction firm or the finance director of a multi-national corporation, knowing how to set career goals and defining what is required to get there will help you to achieve your ambitions.

-Planning is a basic, yet key principle used by successful business people.
-So why not apply the same principles to managing your career?
-Formulate plans on a regular basis to control your direction, make the best use of your resources and measure your progress or results.
+Planning is a basic, yet key principle used in business by successful people.
+So why not apply the same principles to managing your career by formulating a career development plan to control your direction?

 Our suggestions below may assist you with setting out your plans:

 A career goal is a clear statement that defines the ultimate job you aspire to throughout the course of your career.
 Provided it is realistic, a clear career goal allows you to set yourself an action plan to work towards to achieve your professional ambitions.

 You may be someone who has known for a very long time exactly what occupation you aspire to.
 Or perhaps you have several occupations in mind with no clear understanding of which one is best for you.
 Either way, the initial step in formulating a career plan involves exploring in more detail the occupation/s that interest you and ensuring you are comfortable with the reality of your options.

 To do this, research your occupational preference/s to determine the qualifications, typical career paths and specific skills required.

 - What qualifications are required to enter the occupation/s?

 - What skills and interests are required to succeed in the occupation/s?